yasushisakai/processing-ddp-client/README.md

 Origins/Acknowledgements
 ------------------------
 This is a fork from [Ken Yees' Meteor.js Java DDP Client](https://github.com/kenyee/java-ddp-client) which was a fairly big fleshing out fork of [Peter Kutrumbos'
 DDP Client](https://github.com/kutrumbo/java-ddp-client).

 the only Differences is:
 * stopped using Junit testing and slf4j logging for the intention of simple use in processing.
 * make a familiar library file structure for processing users
+* has a PApplet parent like other libraries

 Usage
 -----